Pluglug/pie-menu-editor-fork/README.md

 # Pie Menu Editor Fork

 ## Overview
 This repository is a community-driven maintenance project for the Blender addon "Pie Menu Editor (PME)."
-PME is a powerful tool for creating custom pie menus in Blender, and it remains one of the most versatile addons in its category.
+PME is a powerful tool for creating custom pie menus in Blender, making it one of the most versatile addons in its category.

 PME is currently available for purchase on both the [Blender Market](https://blendermarket.com/products/pie-menu-editor) and [Gumroad](https://roaoao.gumroad.com/l/pie_menu_editor).